Climate Change

 Procurement Initiatives

-Based on the DIC Group Sustainable Procurement Guidelines, DIC formulated the DIC Group Sustainable Procurement Guidebook, version 3 of which was published in February 2020, which it uses to survey suppliers and encourage them to reduce their emissions of greenhouse gases.
-With the objective of better understanding and lowering the carbon footprint of DIC products, the Group is also making provisional calculations of the carbon footprint of the raw materials it uses, as well as seeking to expand its used of bioderived and recycled raw materials.
-The Group is also working to reduce greenhouse gas emissions by using common tools such as EcoVadis to expand dialogue with suppliers.
+ased on the DIC Group Sustainable Procurement Guidelines, DIC formulated and promotes awareness of the DIC Group Sustainable Procurement Guidebook, encouraging suppliers to reduce their emissions of greenhouse gases.
+The Group also surveys suppliers to assess the status of their emissions reduction efforts and their reduction targets, and to enhance understanding.
+With the objective of better grasping and lowering the carbon footprint of DIC products, the Group is also making provisional calculations of the carbon footprint of the raw materials it uses, as well as seeking to expand its used of bioderived and recycled raw materials.
+(For more information, please see “Ensuring the Sustainable Procurement and Use of Raw Materials” in “Sustainable Procurement”.)

 Logistics Initiatives